auerlab/fasda/README.md

 seriously.
 There are countless uncontrollable biological variables that can affect the RNA abundance in a cell.
-There are also numerous sources of experimental error in sample prep and sequencing that can lead to large variations in read counts.
-Technical replicates (replicates from the same biological sample) and spike-in controls can reveal some of the technical issues, but do nothing about biological variations.
+There are also numerous sources of experimental error in sample prep and sequencing that can lead to inaccuracy in read counts.
+Technical replicates (replicates from the same biological sample) and spike-in controls can reveal some of these technical issues, but do not address biological variations.

-In addition, many biology experiments use only 3 replicates.
+Another problem is that many biology experiments use only 3 replicates.
 We simply cannot draw high confidence from any statistics based on 3 samples.

+P-value calculations typically make the same assumptions about all genes.
-Lastly, a 2-fold change in expression could be hugely significant for one gene in under certain conditions and completely meaningless for another gene or different conditions.
+In reality, a 2-fold change in expression could be hugely significant for one gene under certain conditions and completely meaningless for a different gene or different conditions.
 Statistical routines have no knowledge of the biology that determines this.

+There is huge variability on the computational side as well.
+Well-established differential analysis tools commonly report very different sets of genes as differentially expressed.
+Li, et al (https://doi.org/10.1186/s13059-022-02648-4) reported that 23.71% to 75% of the DEGs identified by DESeq2 were missed by edgeR.
+In one data set tested, DESeq2 and edgeR had only an 8% overlap in the DEGs they identified.

 Hence, simply assuming that P-values < 0.05 represent significant changes while others do not would be foolish.
 Rather than try too hard